As used in this Agreement, the following terms shall have the meaning assigned to them below. Singular words include the plural and vice versa.

 II.
 Where the Service involves the destruction of Records, the title to the Record passes to the Supplier upon the Supplier receiving written notice from the Customer authorising the Supplier to destroy the Record or upon Delivery to the Storage Facility of the Records for the purpose of destruction or to the Supplier’s mobile record destruction units, whichever is the earlier.

-I. Termination With Cause: Without prejudice to any other right or remedy, whether under this Agreement, under statute or otherwise, either the Customer or the Supplier may terminate this Agreement by by giving the other party not less than three months written notice to the other party if:
+I. Termination With Cause: Without prejudice to any other right or remedy, whether under this Agreement, under statute or otherwise, either the Customer or the Supplier may terminate this Agreement immediately by giving written notice to the other party if:

 II.
 Termination Without Cause: Either party can terminate this Agreement without cause by giving 90 days written notice.
 During the termination period, the Supplier will continue to provide the Services to the standards defined in this Agreement.